team-armada/armada-backend/README.md

 ### Todos

 - [x] Create API endpoint to _run a new task_

   - [x] Create an express server
   - [x] Install AWS ECS SDK
   - [x] Authenticate to AWS
   - [x] Connect to our running cluster
   - [x] Run a task using the ECS SDK
   - [x] Create a task definition

   ***

+  - ATTENTION

+    - Convert tasks to services

-  - [ ] Stop/Pause a task
+  - [x] Stop/pause a task (workspace)
-  - [ ] Delete a task
+  - [ ] Delete a task (workspace)
-  - [ ] Delete a task definition
+  - [ ] Delete a task definition (workspace template)
-  - [ ] Edit a task definition
+  - [ ] Edit a task definition (workspace template)
+    - Limit running tasks
+    - Reduce running tasks
-    - Limit, reduce or increase running tasks
+    - Increase running tasks

+---

 - [ ] List all currently running tasks
 - [ ] List all currently running tasks of a specific task definition
 - [ ] List all task definitions
 - [ ] Whitelist a student
   - Black list: have a list of student that don't have access
   - White list: have a list of student that have access
 - [ ] Persist workspace files to a volume
   - Associate with a student ID
 - [ ] Add database to the workspace (different type of task?)

 ## Workflow